Main techniques of the Advanced Yoga Practices system

 Deep Meditation is the cornerstone of the AYP system.
-Through meditation we cultivate peace, inner silence, the witness, bliss and samadhi.
-Meditation is the most important practice in yoga as it provides a powerful foundation for everything else.
+Through meditation we cultivate peace, inner silence, bliss and samadhi.
+Meditation is the most important practice in yoga, as it provides a powerful foundation for everything else.

-Deep Meditation uses a universal mantra which means in can be practiced by anyone, anywhere.
-It is an effortless practice and can be taken up by anyone, whether they are new to yoga, or have been practising for some time.
+The practice uses a universal mantra, which means in can be practiced by anyone, anywhere.
+It is an effortless practice and can be taken up by beginners or more experienced practitioners.

 Spinal Breathing Pranayama

 Spinal Breathing Pranayama is one of the most effective forms of pranayama available today.
-Through the practice, we are able to purify the subtle neurobiology, bringing our whole experience into one of ecstasy.
+Through the practice, we are able to purify the subtle nervous system, bringing our whole experience into one of ecstasy.

-Spinal Breathing Pranayama works directly in the central chanel (shushumna), purifying the whole body in a balanced way.
+The practice works directly in the central channel (shushumna), purifying the whole body in a balanced way.

 Mudras and Bandhas

 Mudras and bandhas are used in the practice to enliven the flow of prana upwards in the body.
 They greatly increase the rate of purification.

 Asana practice is used in the Advanced Yoga Practices system, mostly as preparation for sitting practices.

 Various postures are used to help to give flexibility to the body and to activate the energetic channels (nadis) and centres (chakras) in the body.
 By using asanas before our sitting practices, we are able to enter the sitting practices in a more activated condition, making all the practices more effective.